-The study concludes that UTI is a serious multipathogenic problem prevailing in District Peshawar, with most of the resistant bacterial species involved.
-It is also concluded that most of the uropathogens are resistant to many different antibiotics in use, and the resistance genes were detected in most of them.
+The study concludes that UTI is a serious multipathogenic problem prevailing in District Peshawar, with the most resistant bacterial species involved.
+It is also concluded that most of the uropathogens are resistant to many different antibiotics in use, and most resistance genes were detected.
 The problem needs to be explored further, and proper preventive measures and treatment strategies should be developed to cope with increasing UTIs involving such resistant bacterial species.